 - Thoughts on how much your case is worth

-- November 2013, Maryland: $936,504 Verdict A 33 year-old mother of four is driving her SUV in New Carrollton and approaches the intersection of Annapolis Road and 85th Avenue.
-A second driver enters the intersection while the mother attempts to go through and collides into her vehicle.
-The woman is taken to Prince George’s Hospital center by ambulance and is diagnosed and treated for a severe ankle fracture that requires surgical repair.
-For six months following the accident, she is unable to put any weight onto her ankle and needs third-party assistance with daily activities.
+- Maryland (P.G.
+County): $936,504 Verdict A 33-year-old mother of four is driving her SUV in New Carrollton and approaches the intersection of Annapolis Road and 85th Avenue.
+A second driver enters the intersection while the mother attempts to go through and collides with her vehicle.
+The woman is taken to Prince George’s Hospital Center by ambulance and is diagnosed and treated for a severe ankle fracture that requires surgical repair.
+For six months following the accident, she is unable to put any weight on her ankle and needs third-party assistance with daily activities.
 She sues the driver for negligence, claiming the defendant was distracted and entered the intersection against a red light.
-She claims that due to her injuries she suffers from a permanent limp and is unable to stand for an extended period of time.
-Since, she has had to give up her career as a hairdresser, which resulted in her having to return to school in order to obtain future employment.
+She claims that due to her injuries she suffers from a permanent limp and is unable to stand for an extended period.
+Since, she has had to give up her career as a hairdresser, which resulted in her having to return to school to obtain future employment.
 The defendant disputes the seriousness of the injuries.
-Allstate offered $70,000 before the lawsuit was filed and $140,000 on the courthouse steps.
+Allstate had offered $70,000 before the lawsuit was filed and $140,000 on the courthouse steps.
 Our client believed in her case and believed in us.
-A jury justifed that faith and awarded her $936,504.09.
-Ron Miller and Laura Zois tried this case for the Law Offices of Miller & Zois.
+A jury justified that faith and awarded her $936,504.09.
+Ron Miller and Laura Zois tried this case for Miller & Zois.

-- $1,000,000 Settlement in Maryland.
+- Maryland (Baltimore County): $1,000,000 Settlement in Maryland.
 A woman is pushing her 14 month-old son down the sidewalk in Baltimore County and is struck and killed by a Ford F250 pickup truck that overshot his U-turn.
 Thankfully, the child was uninjured.
-Some witnesses say when the truck was coming at her she pushed her child to safety.
-Our Miller & Zois handled this tragic case.
+Some witnesses said when the truck was coming at her she pushed her child to safety.
+Allstate wanted a discount off the policy limit of $1 million, forcing us to filed suit.
+But they capitulated shortly after suit was filed.
+Our law firm Miller & Zois handled this tragic case.

-- $100,000 Arbitration Award in Maryland.
-Plaintiff is stopped at a red light in Prince George's County and is rear-ended by a drunk driver who fell asleep.
+- Maryland, Prince George's County: $100,000 Arbitration Award: Plaintiff is stopped at a red light in Prince George's County and is rear-ended by a drunk driver who fell asleep.
 Plaintiff requires knee surgery.
-Allstate denies liability anyway but agreed to an arbitration after a lawsuit was filed.
+Allstate denied liability anyway but agreed to an arbitration after a lawsuit was filed.

 - $106,226 Jury Verdict in Maryland.
 A jury in Ellicott City, Maryland awarded a woman against an Allstate insured.
 The Defendant was making a left turn and crashed into the Plaintiff, who suffered a cervical herniated disc.
 Plaintiff's case was weakened somewhat by the fact that her social security disability claim was for both this accident and another unrelated injury.
-The verdict was reduced to $100,000 pursuant to high low agreement.
+The verdict was reduced to $100,000 under high-low agreement.
 Allstate paid its $50,000 policy limits for the at-fault driver and State Farm paid the other $50,000.